 One-third of chronic migraine sufferers can predict when a migraine is coming because they see an “aura.”
 Also unique to the individual, these “auras” can appear as flashing lights, zig-zag lines, or temporary loss of vision.

 Migraines affect 10% of the population with women 3 times more likely to be affected.

-CBD for migraines can reduce the frequency of attacks by 56%.
-CBD oil can also reduce the intensity of migraine attacks by 50%.
+In one study, CBD for migraines was shown to reduce the frequency of attacks by 56%.
+CBD oil also reduced the intensity of migraine attacks by 50%.

-Although these are by no means considered to be conclusive results, they do indicate just how effective medicinal cannabis can be for treating migraines.
+Although these are by no means considered to be conclusive results, they do give us an indication about using medicinal cannabis for migraines.

 In another study, 1655 people using medicinal CBD and THC for migraines found that 40.8% of people found significant improvement in their migraines.

 It is important to point that these encouraging results need to drive more research into the field to come up with concrete conclusions about effectiveness.
 For now, CBD oil for migraines is prescribed on a case by case basis.

 There are also many people who are self medicating with CBD oil for migraines themselves.
 For example, in a 2015 survey by Care By Design which included 2495 people using CBD oil, in 100% of cases, the CBD oil decreased pain.
 All patients (100%) with headaches and migraines, fibromyalgia, irritable bowel syndrome (IBS), and spinal cord injury reported a decrease in pain or discomfort.